Jayant Sinha: Professional career

 After his graduation from Harvard Business School, Sinha joined McKinsey & Company in Boston, and was elected Partner in 1999.
 At McKinsey, Sinha co‐led the Global Software & IT Services Practice.
 Sinha returned to India in 2002 with McKinsey, before leaving to join Courage Capital, a global special- situations hedge fund, to lead their India tech and investing efforts.
+At Courage Capital, he led Global Technology and India-related investing for a billion-dollar global special situations hedge fund.

 After Courage Capital, Sinha joined Omidyar Network, founded by Pam and Pierre Omidyar.
-Till December 2013, he was a partner at ON and the Managing Director of Omidyar Network India Advisors.
+Till December 2013, he was a partner at ON and the managing director of Omidyar Network India Advisors.
 He also served on Omidyar Network's five - member global executive committee.
 During his time there, Omidyar's India portfolio grew to over 35 companies and organizations totaling investments worth over $100 million.
+At Omidyar, Sinha made venture capital investments in a variety of companies of which three went on to become unicorns: DailyHunt, Quikr, and Tata1mg.
+Several others were semi-unicorns including d.light, Aspiring Minds, Neogrowth, Vistaar Finance, and HealthKart.
 He also helped in funding the Indian Impact Investing Council.

 Sinha has served on the boards of several companies and organizations, including Daily Hunt, d.light, iMerit and Janaagraha.
 He was invited to serve on the International Advisory Board of the International Finance Corporation, Washington DC.

 In the media

+Sinha was recognized as the Best Lok Sabha MP of the Year 2021 while the Standing Committee on Finance was awarded the Best Parliamentary Committee in 2022, 2023, and 2024.
+Based on his five year record, he was awarded as a top Parliamentarian by the President of India.

 Sinha has been quoted widely in the global media for his views on business and economic policy, including in The Economist, the Wall Street Journal, Business Week, the New York Times, CNN, Bloomberg, and CNBC.
 His essays and op-eds have been published in several major publications, including the Harvard Business Review and the Financial Times.

 Articles written by Jayant Sinha, such as the Paradox of Fast Growth Tigers in the McKinsey Quarterly 'Strategies That Fit Emerging Markets' in the Harvard Business Review and 'It is time for India to rein in its robber barons' in the Financial Times have widely been quoted in scholarly works and are used as reference material in business schools.

-In November 2017 an investigation conducted by the International Consortium of Investigative Journalism cited his name in the list of politicians named in "Paradise Papers" allegations.